AungPyaeSone1000/BurmeseFood/README.md

 # Burmese Food

 A full-stack e-commerce platform for ordering authentic Burmese cuisine.
-The website allows users to browse, purchase, and manage food orders while providing an admin panel for managing products, orders, and customers.
+The website allows users to browse, purchase, and manage food orders while providing an admin panel for managing products, featuring products, and analystics of sales.
 The website is accessible at [Burmese-Food-Ecommerce](https://burmese-food.onrender.com/)

 ![Website Screenshot](frontend/public/BurmeseFoodEcommerceImage.png)